 Development of new antibiotics and diagnostic tests is a continuous process to try and stay in front of resistant bacteria.
 Dr. Michael Bell, deputy director of the CDC’s Division of Healthcare Quality Promotion, shares, “We are approaching a cliff.
 If we don’t take steps to slow or stop drug resistance, we will fall back to a time when simple infections killed people.”

 We should all do our part to help slow this dangerous trend!
-Get in touch with At-Home Care Company, providers of senior home care Des Moines and the surrounding areas trust, for additional information on how we can help, such as by accompanying your senior loved one to healthcare appointments to receive vaccinations, by providing healthy and balanced meals to optimize overall health, and more.
+Get in touch with At-Home Care Company, providers of independent living home care Ames and the surrounding areas trust, for additional information on how we can help, such as by accompanying your senior loved one to healthcare appointments to receive vaccinations, by providing healthy and balanced meals to optimize overall health, and more.
 Contact us at (515) 292-2650 to learn about the home care services in your area and to help keep the older adults you love healthy and thriving!